In This Article

 Hydrocodone and oxycodone are two types of opioids available for pain relief.
 Opioids are strong drugs that can minimize the body’s perception of either acute or chronic pain.

 Even though both are prescription opioids and listed as Schedule II substances, there are some minor differences between the two drugs.

-For example, hydrocodone (brand names include Hysingla® and Zohydro ER®) acts as a cough suppressant and narcotic analgesic drug (painkillers) for moderate to somewhat severe pain.
+Hydrocodone (brand names include Hysingla® and Zohydro ER®) acts as a cough suppressant (antitussive) and narcotic analgesic drug (painkillers) for moderate to severe pain.
 It is comparable to codeine (used to suppress coughs), if not more effective, and is as powerful as morphine for pain management.

 When other pain medications do not perform as desired or cause tolerance problems, healthcare professionals may prescribe hydrocodone as a treatment option.

 It is not uncommon to find hydrocodone combined with other painkillers like ibuprofen or acetaminophen.
 A hydrocodone/ibuprofen combination (brand names include Ibudone®, Reprexain®, and Vicoprofen®) helps treat acute pain that has become too severe.
 A hydrocodone/acetaminophen combination (brand names include Vicodin®, Norco®, and Lortab®) is the most common opioid/painkiller mix prescribed.

 Because of the high potential of substance abuse, prescriptions for hydrocodone-containing products have decreased in the past decade.
 In 2013, there were more than 136.7 million prescriptions of the sort in the United States.
 In 2018, there were only 70.9 million prescriptions.